-Academic advisement for students enrolled in the MSN Leadership Program or the DNP Program is directed by the specified Program Director.
-The Graduate Enrolled Student Management Student Affairs Coordinator will assist with academic advisement.
+Academic advisement for students enrolled in the MSN Leadership Program is directed by the specified Program Director.
+The Graduate Enrolled Student Management Coordinator in the Office of Student Affairs will assist with academic advisement.
 The student receives the degree plan at orientation and is expected to follow the degree plan when registering for courses.
-The Graduate Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the Department Chair and/or Program Director, assists students with academic planning, staying informed of curriculum changes, and facilitating problemsolving related to progression through the degree plan.
+The Graduate Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the Associate Dean/ Department Chair and/or Program Director, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
 Graduate faculty are consulted regarding academic advisement when necessary to best meet student needs.
-Questions regarding registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Graduate Student Affairs Coordinator, who will work closely with the Department Chair and/or Program Directors to assist students.
+Questions regarding registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Graduate Student Affairs Coordinator, who will work closely with the Associate Dean/Department Chair and/or Program Directors to assist students.
 All students are encouraged to contact their course faculty if they believe they are not progressing well in the course or have any concerns about being successful in the course.